PLCnext/CoffeeMachineDemo/README.md

 Via this tile you can get a first overview of the PLCnext Store by means of the image and key points.

 In addition, it is possible to see which apps are installed on the PLC.
 This is possible by clicking on "Apps on this PLC".
-By default, this demo project only uses of the belanaEngine app.
+By default, this demo project uses no app.

-If your computer has an Internet connection, then you can also open the PLCnext Store by clicking on "www.plcnextstore.com".
+If your computer has Internet connection, then you can open the PLCnext Store by clicking on "www.plcnextstore.com".

 ![Alt-Text](images/plcnext_store_2.PNG)